-How to choose a sound card
+How to choose audio interface

-How the sound card functions
+How the audio interface functions

 Most music is processed on computers these days.
 However, if we want to use a computer for recording, we need to get the sound to it.
 Although part of a computer is a built-in sound card, it is not suitable for high quality music recording and does not enable it technically.
-Special sound cards are not only superior but have inputs to connect instruments and microphone and are equipped with preamplifiers to amplify the signal appropriately to make the best use of the converter for changing the signal from analog to digital.
+Special audio interface are not only superior but have inputs to connect instruments and microphone and are equipped with preamplifiers to amplify the signal appropriately to make the best use of the converter for changing the signal from analog to digital.

 - 1 - Line/instrument input switch

 - 2 - Input gain adjustment

 - 3 - Phantom power switch (for connecting condenser mics)

 - 4 - Monitor (speakers) output level control

 - 5 - Headphone output adjustment